 From these influences I perform ‘alchemy’ and produce what can only be called ‘Debby’s Yoga’!
 The principle behind my style of work is discovering a felt sense of who we are; to discover more natural and easeful ways of moving and to move freely in the practice of yoga without using strain or force.
 We learn to integrate the whole body and postures unfold rather than being forced or imposed.
 It is meditation in movement.
 I encourage my students to slow down and notice what they notice.
 It is a synthesis of mind, body and breath.

-I run White Horse Yoga Centre and have been practising yoga for the last 25 years and teaching it for 16 years.
-I am a British Wheel of Yoga teacher, and a course tutor and assessor for the British Wheel of Yoga Teacher Training Diploma.
-I am a Founder Member of the South West Yoga Academy.
-I am also a qualified Pilates and Nia Dance teacher but I no longer teach these disciplines, and before this period of my life began I worked as a professional actress and secondary school drama teacher.
+I run White Horse Yoga Centre and have been practicing yoga for the last 25 years and teaching it for 16 years.
+I am a British Wheel of Yoga teacher and course tutor and assessor for the British Wheel of Yoga Teacher Training Diploma.
+I am also a Founder member of the South West Yoga Academy.
+I am qualified in Pilates and Nia Dance although I no longer teach these disciplines and, before this period of my life began, I worked as a professional actress and secondary school drama teacher.